AbdoTW/Garbage_Classification/README.md

 streamlit run main.py
 ```

-## Environment Setup (running on local machine)
+### 2. **Running on Local Machine**
-To run this project on your local environment like conda , follow these steps:
+To run the project in your local environment, you can use Conda.
+Follow these steps:

-### Step 1: Set up the Python environment
+### Step 1: Set Up the Python Environment
-conda environment with python=3.10
+Create a new Conda environment with Python 3.10:
 ```bash
 conda create --name env_name python=3.10
 ```